The Left Stuff: Left-Handedness in the Music World

 Like Mount, Mark Kelley settled on his instrument without handedness being a factor.
 “The bassoon instructor at the University of Nebraska lived right behind us, and the rest is history,” he says.
 Adaptability is crucial for left-handers, he adds: “I think most left-handed people are ambidextrous because so much of our world is designed for right-handed people.”

-For Kelley, who joined the Orchestra in 1982, the most difficult aspect of becoming a bassoonist while left-handed was not performance, but rather learning how to make reeds, a customized task which most bassoonists and oboists handle on their own.
+For Kelley, who joined the Orchestra in 1982 and retired in summer 2022, the most difficult aspect of becoming a bassoonist while left-handed was not performance, but rather learning how to make reeds, a customized task which most bassoonists and oboists handle on their own.
 “It was difficult to learn reed-making,” he says, “because most people teaching were right-handed.
 So I had to figure out the opposite way to do the reed-making steps, especially when using knives and files to trim the reeds.
 I taught the bassoon students at St. Olaf College for many years, and it was hard to show students reed-making skills, because they were mostly right-handed.”

 Left-handedness does have at least one recognizable impact on his bassoon playing, Kelley notes: “In talking to my right-handed colleagues in the Orchestra, I have found that trills using my left hand are usually easier for me than for them.
 And that the is opposite is true for my right hand.”